mjguisado/speedis/README.md

 You can find more information about the effects of the Circuit Breaker mechanism in the origin server in [doc/CircuitBreaker.md](./doc/CircuitBreaker.md).

 ### Handling Redis unavailability with Circuit Breaker.
-Speedis also implements a Circuit Breaker mechanism to handle situations where the Redis database used to store cache entries is unavailable.
+Speedis also implements a Circuit Breaker mechanism to handle situations where the Redis database used to store cache entries becomes unavailable.
-This functionality is configured through the disableOriginOnRedisOutage setting.
-When set to true, this option prevents the application from forwarding requests to the origin server if Redis becomes unavailable.
+When enabled, it prevents the application from forwarding requests to the origin server if Redis is down.
-This is useful in scenarios where the origin server cannot handle the full traffic load on its own and relies on Redis to absorb most of the read pressure.
+This is particularly useful in scenarios where the origin server cannot handle the full traffic load on its own and relies on Redis to absorb most of the read pressure.
-If Redis is down and this setting is enabled, the system will respond with an error (e.g., HTTP 503) instead of attempting to contact the origin.
+If Redis is unavailable and this setting is enabled, Speedis will return an error response (e.g., HTTP 503) instead of attempting to contact the origin.
-This helps protect backend systems from overload and potential failure.
+This helps protect backend systems from overload and potential cascading failures.

 ### Clustering.
 Speedis implements clustering using Node’s built-in [cluster](https://nodejs.org/api/cluster.html) module to fully utilize the potential of multi-core systems and enhance the performance of Node.js applications.